nomemory/andreinc-site/_posts/2021-11-08-a-tale-of-java-hash-tables.md

 }
 ```

-The next step is to look at the `putVal(...)` method and see what it's doing:
+The next step is to look at the `putVal(...)` method and see what it does:

 ```java
 final V putVal(int hash, K key, V value, boolean onlyIfAbsent,